We make buying diamonds easy.

 At McCoy Jewelers, we educate you about the different types of diamonds that are available to you.
 Whether you want a mined or lab grown diamond, our experts are trained to answer all of your questions, give you their unbiased opinions, and help you hand select the perfect mined or lab grown diamond.

 We love diamonds, and we love lab grown diamonds.
-Whatever your preference is, we are able to provide you with the education and selection you deserve before you purchase.
+Whatever your preference is, we can provide you with the education and selection you deserve before you purchase.

 Lab Grown Diamonds are identical to mined diamonds.